Erik-Kelemen/Low-Latency-Trading-Framework/README.md

 sudo apt update
 sudo apt install redis-server
 ```

 2. Start Redis Server

 ```
 sudo service redis-server start redis-cli ping
 ```

 3. Using Redis
 You can interact with Redis using the redis-cli command.
 For example, you can set and retrieve values using the following commands:

 ```
 redis-cli set mykey "Hello Redis" redis-cli get mykey
 ```

 ### Apache Kafka Setup:
 1. Download Kafka
 You can download Kafka from the Apache Kafka website.
 Open your browser and navigate to the Kafka download page: https://kafka.apache.org/downloads
 Download the binary distribution and copy the link to the download URL.

 2. Install Kafka

 ```
 wget <paste_the_download_URL_here>
 tar -xzf kafka_<version>.tgz
 cd kafka_<version>
 ```

 3. Start ZooKeeper
 Kafka uses ZooKeeper for managing its cluster.
 Start ZooKeeper by running the following command:

 ```
 bin/zookeeper-server-start.sh config/zookeeper.properties
 ```

 4. Start Kafka Server
 In a new terminal window, navigate to the Kafka directory and start the Kafka server:

 ```
 bin/kafka-server-start.sh config/server.properties
 ```

 5. Create PRICES topic:
 Kafka uses topics to organize data streams.
 In this framework, we need a PRICES topic to pass data from the MarketDataSimulator to the TradingEngine.

 ```
 bin/kafka-topics.sh --create --topic PRICES --bootstrap-server localhost:9092 --partitions 1 --replication-factor 1
 ```

 ### Other Steps
 1. This project was written and tested in C++17, using G++.
 If you do not have g++, then you can install and verify it with the following commands

 ```
 sudo apt install g++
 g++ --version
 ```

-2. You will also need the rapidjson library for G++.
+2. You will need the rapidjson library, used in the MarketDataSimulator, for extracting the prices from the Alpha Vantage api calls.

 ```
 sudo apt-get install rapidjson-dev
 ```

 Or you can manually install it from the RapidJSON GitHub repository: https://github.com/Tencent/rapidjson
 I moved my rapidjson repository to /usr/local/include so it is consistently and easily accessible in my g++ command for compiling and testing individual methods.

+3. Replace the alpha vantage key in MarketData/web_scraper.cpp with your own Alpha Vantage API key.

 ### Trigger
 To compile, run ```make```  and trigger the main executable.